-It’s that time, time to start figuring out where the next chapter of your life is going to take place.
-A decision that is not to be taken lightly, a decision that is up to you; not your parents, not your friends, not your siblings, you.
-This is going to be the next chapter of your life, so you need to find the right place for you!
+As your high school years begin to wind down, it’s time to start figuring out where the next chapter of your life is going to take place.
+This decision is not to be taken lightly, and ultimately, it’s not up to your friends, your siblings, or even your parents-- it’s a choice that only you can make.
+This is your life, so you’re the only one who can know what will be best for you!

-How do you find the “right fit"?
-You have probably heard this term before but have yet to figure out what exactly it means.
-Here are a few tips and tools on finding the “right fit” in the college search process:
+So how do you find the “right fit”?
+Maybe you’ve heard this phrase before, but haven’t yet figured out exactly what it means.
+Here are a few tips from our CU Boulder Student Ambassadors on how to find your way in the college search process: